ik1g19/NotesGardenArchive/content/notes/Uni Content/Intelligent Agents/Week 9/Voting.md

 - A voter can obtain a better outcome for themselves by unilateraly changing their preference profiles
 - By misreporting their preferences to the voting procedure

-Although voting procedures are maniuplable, their manipulation is computationaly complex
+Although voting procedures are manipulable, their manipulation is computationaly complex
-- Not easy to maniuplate some voting procedures intelligently
+- Not easy to manipulate some voting procedures intelligently
 - Various unknowns
 - Computing a lie can be costly
 ## Gibbard-Satterthwaitte's Theorem